 The best way to save for the future has always been through using tax-advantaged retirement accounts.
 Over the years, the U.S. government has made it easier for individuals to save for retirement through different laws and regulations.
-Now, a new version of the Setting Every Community Up for Retirement Enhancement Act — otherwise known as the SECURE Act — is making its way through Congress.
-Laws within the new “SECURE Act 2.0” bill are set to change retirement savings in many positive ways if passed.
+A new version of the Setting Every Community Up for Retirement Enhancement Act — otherwise known as the SECURE Act — made its way through Congress.
+Laws within the new “SECURE Act 2.0” changed retirement savings in many positive ways.

 SECURE Act 2.0: Reshaping American Retirements